bovem/bovem.github.io/content/openshift/container-architecture/index.md

 ...
 ```

-The container has its file system hierarchy which could be viewed if we use `df` command insider container.
+A container has its separate file system hierarchy which could be viewed by using `df` command on its shell.
 ```bash
 root@14ed72afd62e:/usr/local/apache2# df
 Filesystem     1K-blocks      Used Available Use% Mounted on